-Construction Activity Potential Negative Effects Recommended Mitigation Measures Net Effects Resulting Impact Significance Construction Activity Potential Negative Effects Plantall an in-stream sediment filter (e.g. Siltsoxx or Filtersoxx) downstream of water containment structure dewatering discharge should be dissipated (i.e. splash pads, sand bags, hay bales etc.) and may require splitting discharge to more than one location.
+Construction Activity Potential Negative Effects Recommended Mitigation Measures Net Effects Resulting Impact Significance Construction Activity Potential Negative Effects Recommended Mitigation Measures Install an in-stream sediment filter (e.g. Siltsoxx or Filtersoxx) downstream of water containment structure dewatering discharge should be dissipated (i.e. splash pads, sand bags, hay bales etc.) and may require splitting discharge to more than one location.
 Operate construction equipment (i.e. cranes, back hoes etc.) in a manner that minimizes disturbance to the water body banks, and stay outside of the water body and bank area as much as possible.
 Machinery should arrive on site in clean condition.
 Frequent checks and maintenance should ensure that no fluid leaks occur.
 Machinery must be refueled, washed, and serviced a minimum of 30m away from all water bodies and other drainage features to prevent any deleterious substances from entering a water body.
 Store fuel and other construction related materials securely away from any drainage features and locate construction staging areas 30m away from any water body.
 Develop a SPRP prior to commencement of construction that provides a detailed response system to deal with events such as the release of petroleum, oils and lubricants or other hazardous liquids and chemicals.
 Keep a spill kit on site at all times and train on-site workers in the proper use of this kit and to be fully aware of the SPRP.
-Restrict construction equipment to designated, controlled vehicle access routes to minimize the potential for soil compaction.
-Remove construction debris adjacent to water bodies and stabilize it to prevent debris from entering the nearby water bodies.
-Remove and dispose of any waste generated from the Project appropriately off site according to provincial standards including but not limited to O.Reg102/94, O.Reg 103/94, R.R.O.
+Restrict construction debris adjacent to water bodies and stabilize it to prevent debris from entering the nearby water bodies.
+Remove and dispose of any waste generated from the Project appropriately off site according to provincial standards including but not limited to O.Reg102/94, O.Reg103/94, R.R.O.
 1990, Regulation 347.
 If dewatering is required, isolate the work area and establish a by-pass channel to maintain flow quantity through the water body.
-Dewatering discharge rates should be evaluated as to not result in erosion and sedimentation to receiving water body. eliminate this impact.
-Performing in water work in the dry and isolating the work area will prevent increases in suspended sediment if in water work is required. • Changes in water quality are highly unlikely and related only to spills.
+Dewatering discharge rates should be evaluated as to not result in erosion and sedimentation to receiving water body.
+Net Effects eliminate this impact.
+Performing in water work in the dry and isolating the work area will prevent increases in suspended sediment if in water work is required.
+Changes in water quality are highly unlikely and related only to spills.
 Following the SPRP and locating machine fueling and maintenance activities away from water bodies will prevent contamination of water bodies.
+Resulting Impact Significance • Collect and relocate fish to a suitable location, preferably downstream and away from the construction area, prior to surface water dewatering.
+This should be executed through the development of a Fish Salvage Plan and by a qualified fisheries biologist.